kolakek/pimi-widget/README.md

 # Pimi Weather Widget

-A minimal, Pixel-style Android widget that shows the date and weather.
+Pixel-style Android widget that shows the date and weather.

 ## Features